aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/15_aws_monitor.md

 ![image](/images/jess.png)

 You can integrate Dynatrace with Amazon Web Services (AWS) for intelligent monitoring of services running in the Amazon Cloud.
-AWS integration helps you stay on top of the dynamics of your data center in the cloud.
+AWS integration helps you stay on top of the dynamic changes of your virtualized infrastructure.

-The AWS monitoring policy defines the minimal scope of permissions you need to give to Dynatrace to monitor the services running in your AWS account.
-Create it once and use anytime when enabling Dynatrace access to your AWS account.

-To get the information required for comprehensive AWS cloud-computing monitoring, Dynatrace needs to identify all the virtualized infrastructure components in your AWS environment and collect performance metrics related to those components.

 ![image](/images/dt-aws-dashboard.png)

 ## Setup

-There are several ways one can configure the integation, but for this workshop we will use a quick solution using AWS Role based access folling these basic steps:
+There are several ways one can configure the Dynatrace AWS monitor, but for this workshop we will use a quick solution using AWS Role based access following these basic steps:

 1. Create AWS monitoring policy
-1. Create an AWS monitorng role
+1. Create an AWS monitorng role and attach monitoring policy
 1. Configure the AWS Dashboard

 {{% notice info %}}